pivotal/docs-tap/install-air-gap.hbs.md

       workshops.learningcenter.tanzu.vmware.com            Workshop Building Tutorial                                                Workshop Building Tutorial
     ```

-## <a id='air-gap-policy'></a> Prepare Sigstore Stack for Air-gapped Policy Controller
+## <a id='air-gap-policy'></a> Prepare Sigstore Stack for air-gapped policy controller

->**Note** This section only applies if the target environment requires support for keyless authorities in `ClusterImagePolicy`.
-In this case Tanzu Application Platform needs to be installed with the value `policy.tuf_enabled: true`.
-By default keyless authorities support is disabled.
+>**Important** This section only applies if the target environment requires support for keyless authorities in `ClusterImagePolicy`.
+You must set the `policy.tuf_enabled` field to `true` when installing Tanzu Application Platform.
+By default, keyless authorities support is deactivated.

-By default the public official Sigstore "The Update Framework" (TUF) server is used.
+By default, the public official Sigstore "The Update Framework (TUF) server" is used.
-To target an alternative Sigstore stack, specify `policy.tuf_mirror` and `policy.tuf_root`.
+You can use an alternative Sigstore Stack by setting `policy.tuf_mirror` and `policy.tuf_root`.

 The Sigstore Stack consists of: